nikit-srivastava/grasp_el/README.md

 # The first KG is the primary one; entities/properties from subsequent KGs
 # are added to it.
 For example used to combine language-specific indices
 # of the same knowledge graph:
-grasp merge wikidata-en wikidata-de wikidata-fr wikidata-multilingual
+grasp merge wikidata-en wikidata-de wikidata-fr entities wikidata-multilingual grasp merge wikidata-en wikidata-de wikidata-fr properties wikidata-multilingual

 # Note-taking: run GRASP on a knowledge graph to produce notes that
 # can be included in the config to improve performance.